MetaDocencia/SitioWeb/content/en/home/hero.md

 #   label = '<a class="js-github-release" href="https://sourcethemes.com/academic/updates" data-repo="gcushen/hugo-academic">Latest release<!-- V --></a>'
 +++

-To take part in out courses, please fill in the registration form and then pre-register to one of [our courses](/en/cursos/).
-A few days later we'll be contacting you with a proposed schedule.
+To participate, please fill in the registration form.
+We will get back to you with a proposed schedule.